Celebrity Big Brother (British series 5) racism controversy: Ofcom

-Regulatory authority Ofcom announced its intention to conduct the investigation into the viewer complaints about the series, and continued after the conclusion of the criminal investigation.
+Regulatory authority Ofcom announced its intention to investigate the viewer complaints about the series, and continued after the conclusion of the criminal investigation.
 Channel 4 made its submission to Ofcom in April.
 Channel 4 was criticised for the announcement and promotion of its eighth series of Big Brother before the investigation had concluded, with Ofcom stating that it was "aware of the benefits" of announcing its findings before the new series began.

 Ofcom's Adjudication of Findings was published on 24 May 2007.
 After examining a large number of events throughout the series, it decided that the broadcast of three events in particular had breached Ofcom's Broadcasting Code: